YiTingTsou/wave-data-toolbox/docs/usage.md

 **Typical workflow**

-1. Choose a location and time range.
+1. Choose a location and time range
-2. Load data with `loadWaveData`.
+2. Load data with `loadWaveData`
-3. (Optional) Tune binning or use helper utilities for analysis and caching.
+3. (Optional) Tune binning or use helper utilities for analysis and caching
-4. Use the downloaded data or generated figures.
+4. Use the downloaded data or generated figures

 ## 1. `loadWaveData` function